Thomas-Kragerud/Sanntid/scheduling/scheduling.md

 Situation that can occur in priority-based scheduling systems, where higher priority tasks is indirectly blocked by a lower priority task.
 This happens when a medium priority task preempts a lower - priority task that holds a resource needed by a high pripority task.
 Sins the medium priority does not reles the resource the high prioirty task cant proceed, leeding to an “Inversion” of the expected priority orde.

+If a task is waiting for a lower-priority task, it is sait to be **blocked**.

 ### Interference